SuperAwesomeness/ProviderRoomLiveDataViewModelSample/README.md

-Room with Content Providers Sample
+Room, LiveData and ViewModel with Content Providers Sample
 ===================================

-This sample demonstrates how to expose data stored in the Room persistence library with Android's Content Provider framework.
+This sample demonstrates how to implement Room, LiveData and ViewModel with Android's Content Provider framework.

 License